TanithFlory/intugine-dashboard/README.md

    **username**: ioscrape360@gmail.com
    **password**: 123123!Aa

-   **Note: You will get server error if keycloak container is not fully running.**
+   **Note: You will see a infinite loader if keycloak container is not fully running.**